How does this medication work? What will it do for me?

 Blood clots: This medication may increase the chance of blood clot formation, causing reduction of blood flow to organs or the extremities.

-Gastrointestinal problems: Lenvatinib can cause perforation of the stomach or intestines.
-If you experience severe abdominal pain, fever, vomiting, or nausea, contact your doctor immediately.
+Gastrointestinal problems and fistula formation: Lenvatinib can cause perforation of the stomach or intestines or fistula formation (an abnormal connection between two body parts), resulting in a collapsed lung.
+If you experience severe abdominal pain, fever, vomiting, or nausea, or sudden chest pain and/or difficulty breathing, contact your doctor immediately.

 Heart function: This medication may cause symptoms of heart failure.
 Contact your doctor as soon as possible if you develop symptoms of heart problems such as shortness of breath, chest pain, rapid heartbeat, or swollen ankles.